Stochastic PDE Limit of the Six Vertex Model: Introduction

 In Figure \ref{fig:phases}(A) the disordered regions D1 and D2 terminate near the origin at {\it conical points} connected by a line between the A1 and A2 phases.
-In Figure \ref{fig:phases}(B) these conical points are mapped to the entire boundary between the grey disordered phase and the white excluded phase (the lens around the diagonal which do not have corresponding extremal Gibbs states).
-The different conical Gibbs states arise depending on the angle in the $(H,V)$-plane along which one approaches the conical point. \cite{Bukman1995} argued that the one-parameter family of Gibbs states which arise at these conical points coincides with the one-parameter family of so-called {\it stochastic} Gibbs states.
+In Figure \ref{fig:phases}(B) these conical points are mapped to the entire boundary between the grey disordered phase and the white excluded phase (i.e. the lens around the diagonal which do not have corresponding extremal Gibbs states).
+Different Gibbs states arise at a conical point, depending on the angle in the $(H,V)$-plane along which one approaches the conical point; these Gibbs states have different line densities $(h,v)$ as parametrized by the boundary of the lens in Figure \ref{fig:phases}(B). \cite{Bukman1995} argued that the one-parameter family of Gibbs states arising at the conical points coincides with the one-parameter family of so-called ``{\it stochastic} Gibbs states'', which we now discuss in Section~\ref{sec:stochasticgibbsstates}.